GraphQL API Testing Strategies

 - Testing field-level authorization ensures only the right people can see certain data.
 Like, can just anyone see a patient's medical history?

 - Enforcing query complexity limits prevents denial-of-service attacks.
+For instance, a query asking for deeply nested

 Finally, performance and load testing makes sure your api can handle the pressure.